j-nolan/erlang-fun/pcap-reader/README.md

 - Split a list of `pcap` packets
   * **Input**: a binary representation of a list of `pcap` packets
   * **Output**: A list of tuples, one for each `pcap` packet.
-Each tuple contains a map of the packet's header as key-values, and the binary representation of the packet
+Each tuple contains a map of the packet's header as key-values, and the decoded packet
   * *Note* : This method could be split in two smaller methods: one that split the binary in packets and one that read the parses the packets.
 To be discussed

 - Read an `IP` packet